Knight of Cups (film): Themes and motifs

 Knight of Cups directly quotes a variety of dream vision works, including John Bunyan's The Pilgrim's Progress (1678), Mark Frost and David Lynch's Twin Peaks, and the Hymn of the Pearl from the Acts of Thomas.
 The film freely oscillates between depicting Rick's memory, dreams, and "real" experiences, becoming a stream-of-consciousness series of moments and thoughts.
 Quotations from the Hymn of the Pearl are read in voice-over by Rick's father in the beginning of the film, with many of the lines corresponding to Rick's experiences and feelings.
 Much like the Hymn of the Pearl's protagonist, Rick is expected to awaken from his "deep sleep" by remembering "the pearl".

 Drugs, alcohol, and other means to altered states of consciousness play a large role in the film.
 Pivotal scenes include the glittery high-rise party the film begins with, at a mansion full of Hollywood elites (where a patron urges Rick to attend a ketamine party, another patron wears a virtual reality headset, and two children play Wii Sports), and Rick's kaleidoscopic journey to Las Vegas with Karen.
 Various characters talk about drugs, with Clifton Collins Jr.'s character Jordan telling Nick Offerman's character Scott that "the sweet spot" to get women into in order to open them to seduction "is one Xanny, four white wines".
 Karen says, "You see, I took drugs once, and it kind of opened up this window for me.
 I call it the Window of Truth."

 Production

 Pre-production

 In November 2011, the film was announced with Cate Blanchett, Christian Bale and Isabel Lucas mentioned as cast.
 It was also announced the film would be shot back-to-back with Song to Song.
-To prepare, Bale read Walker Percy's novel The Moviegoer, on Malick's suggestion.
+To prepare, Bale read Walker Percy's novel The Moviegoer, a book about one man's existentialist search for spiritual redemption, on Malick's suggestion.